eduardohet/resulteR/README.md

 kendall.tau <- corText(res)

 # Cheatsheet to produce the following neatly formatted result:
 # Another commonly used set of analysis is that of correlations.
-Let's have a look on the output of such analysis
+Let's have a look on the output of such
-# on the relationship of weight before and after treatment in the anorexia dataset.
-Below, we will apply the three
+# analysison the relationship of weight before and after treatment in the anorexia dataset.
+Below, we will
-# methods available in function `cor.test`:
+# apply the three methods available in function `cor.test`:

 # 1. Pearson's product-moment correlation: weight of patients correlated positively with their weights after the
 # treatment (`r pearson.cor`)...